benjaminlees/Es6/Map\WeakMap/README.md

 console.log(b); // 1
 ```

-In the example above a is being assigned a reference which points to where the value 1 exists in memory and then b is being assigned a new reference which also points to the same place in memory.
-But when a is assigned a new reference which now points to where the value 2 exists b's reference still points to where value 1 exists.
+In the example above `a` is being assigned a reference which points to where the value `1` exists in memory and then `b` is being assigned a new reference which also points to the same place in memory.
+But when `a` is assigned a new reference which now points to where the value 2 exists b's reference still points to where value `1` exists.

-It is perhaps important to stress that a reference is to a place in memory not a particular value. in the example above b references a place in memory which happens to contain the value 1.
-C however references a different place in memory that also contains the value 1.
+It is perhaps important to stress that a reference is to a place in memory not a particular value. in the example above `b` references a place in memory which happens to contain the value `1`. `c` however references a different place in memory that also contains the value 1.

 The properties of an object are themselves references to a particular place in memory.
-When a is declared and assigned a reference to a object `a = { b: 1 }` a now is assigned a reference which points to the object `{ b: 1 }` but the property b is itself assigned a reference to where the value 1 exists in memory.
+When `a` is declared and assigned a reference to a object `a = { b: 1 }` a now is assigned a reference which points to the object `{ b: 1 }` but the property `b` is itself assigned a reference to where the value `1` exists in memory.

 Therefore: